JiXuKong/FCOS/README.md

 ### inference
 Config the config.py about the `val_restore_path` Then config and run demo.py

-### evay
+### eval
-Config the config.py about the  `val_restore_path` Then  run evay.py.
+Config the config.py about the  `val_restore_path` Then  run eval.py.
 Notice that batch size should be setted as 1

 ### Reference
 I mainly refer [@zhenghao977](https://github.com/zhenghao977/FCOS-PyTorch-37.2AP) and convert (His/Her) some codes into tensorflow from pytorch.